The Exact Texts to Send Your Ex (and the Ones to Avoid)

 The “Analysis Paralysis” Text

-Example: “I’ve been thinking about what went wrong between us, and I think the problem was that we both have anxious attachment styles, which created a cycle of…”
+Example: “I’ve been thinking about what went wrong and I think we both have anxious attachment styles which created a cycle of

-Why it fails: Too heavy, too analytical, and makes them feel like a psychology experiment.
+Why it fails: Too heavy.
+Too clinical.
+Makes them feel like a psychology experiment.

 How Long Should You Wait Between Texts?

-Timing is everything in reconnection.
-The key is to match their energy and response patterns while maintaining your own dignity.
+Timing is everything.
+Match their energy and response patterns while maintaining your own dignity.

 After Your First Text:

-• If they respond positively: Wait a similar amount of time they took to respond, then reply naturally
+• Positive response: Wait a similar amount of time they took, then reply naturally

-• If they respond neutrally: Give it 2-3 days before any follow-up
+• Neutral response: Give it 2–3 days before any follow-up

-• If they don’t respond: Wait at least 1-2 weeks before considering another approach
+• No response: Wait at least 1–2 weeks before considering another approach

-If you’ve sent three well-crafted, non-desperate texts over several weeks and gotten no response, it’s time to stop.
-Continuing to text after this point moves you into harassment territory and destroys any remaining goodwill.
+Three well-crafted, non-desperate texts over several weeks with no response?
+Stop.
+Continuing past this point moves into harassment territory and destroys any remaining goodwill.

 Response Time Psychology

 Don’t overthink their response time.
-People have lives, jobs, and their own emotional processing to do.
-A delayed response doesn’t necessarily mean disinterest – it might mean they’re being thoughtful about their reply.
+People have lives, jobs, and their own emotional processing.
+A delayed response doesn’t mean disinterest — it might mean they’re being thoughtful about their reply.

-Understanding the psychological dynamics at play will help you make smarter decisions about when to reach out and when to stay silent.
+Understanding what’s actually happening psychologically will help you make smarter decisions about when to reach out — and when silence is the more powerful move.

-In most breakups, one person becomes the “pursuer” (wanting to reconnect) and the other becomes the “distancer” (wanting space).
+In most breakups, one person becomes the pursuer and the other the distancer.
 The more you pursue, the more they distance.
-This is why no contact can be so powerful – it breaks this toxic cycle.
+No contact breaks this toxic cycle by removing the dynamic entirely.

 The Psychology of Scarcity

 When something becomes scarce, we value it more.
-By not being constantly available through texts, you become more valuable in their mind.
-This isn’t about playing games – it’s about respecting both your dignity and their need for space.
+By not being constantly available, you become more valuable in their mind.
+This isn’t game-playing — it’s respecting both your dignity and their need for space.

 Attachment Styles and Texting

-• Avoidant attachment: May use minimal texting as a way to maintain distance
+• Avoidant attachment: Uses minimal texting to maintain distance

-• Secure attachment: Communicates clearly and doesn’t play games
+• Secure attachment: Communicates clearly, doesn’t play games

-Your goal: Communicate from a secure attachment style regardless of your natural tendency.
+Your goal: Communicate from a secure attachment style — regardless of your natural tendency.
+That’s the work.

 Advanced Text Strategies That Work

-Once you’ve mastered the basics, these advanced techniques can help you build deeper reconnection through text.
+Once you’ve mastered the basics, these techniques build deeper reconnection.

 The “Callback” Technique

-Reference something positive from your shared past in a light, non-nostalgic way.
-This creates positive associations without being heavy.
+Reference something positive from your shared past — lightly, without nostalgia weight.

 The “Future Pacing” Method